sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 ![CFG in Python](img/structural-testing/examples/cfg-python.png)

 We applied the same idea we have seen for Java programs in a Python program.
 The notions of basic and decision blocks are the same.
 A small difference to note is in the *foreach* loop (which is simply written using the `for` keyword in Python).
-Given that *foreach* loops do not follow the same format as traditional `for` loops, we modelled it differently: the *foreach* loop is fully represented by a single decision block (i.e., no blocks for the increment, or condition).
+Given that *foreach* loops do not follow the same format as traditional `for` loops, we modelled it differently: the *foreach* loop is fully represented by a single decision block (i.e. no blocks for the increment, or condition).
 As with any decision blocks, it has two outcomes, `true` and `false`.

 ## The effectiveness of structural testing